 Despite these measures, any of our intellectual property and proprietary rights could be challenged, invalidated, circumvented, infringed or misappropriated, or such intellectual property and proprietary rights may not be sufficient to permit us to take advantage of current market trends or otherwise to provide competitive advantages.
-For more information, please see "Item 3.
-Key Information-D. Risk factors-Risks Related to Intellectual Property."

-As of December 31, 2017, we own five issued U.S. patents and nine pending U.S. patent applications along with foreign counterparts of such patents and applications in various jurisdictions.
+As of December 31, 2018, we own five issued U.S. patents and five pending U.S. patent applications along with foreign counterparts of particular patents and applications in various jurisdictions.
 We co-own four of our issued U.S. patents, and one of our pending patent applications with INSERM, along with their foreign counterparts, pursuant to the terms of our co-ownership and exploitation agreement.
-In addition, we co-own two of our pending applications with Xigen pursuant to the terms of our collaboration and license agreement.
+In addition, we co-own one of our pending applications with Xigen pursuant to the terms of our collaboration and license agreement.

-In addition, as of December 31, 2017, we have exclusively licensed from Xigen twelve issued U.S. patents and three pending U.S. patent applications, along with their foreign counterparts in various jurisdictions that cover the composition of matter or method of use of JNK ligand peptides in a limited field including the intratympanic treatment of acute sensorineural hearing loss.
+In addition, as of December 31, 2018, we have exclusively licensed from Xigen eleven issued U.S. patents and two pending U.S. patent applications, along with their foreign counterparts in various jurisdictions that cover the composition of matter or method of use of JNK ligand peptides in a limited field including the intratympanic treatment of ASNHL.

-With respect to our issued patents in the United States and Europe, we may also be entitled to obtain a patent term extension to extend the patent expiration date.
+With respect to our issued patents in the United States, we may also be entitled to obtain a patent term extension to extend the patent expiration date.
 For example, in the United States, we can apply for a patent term extension of up to 5 years for one of the patents covering a product once the product is approved by the FDA.
 The exact duration of the extension depends on the time we spend in clinical trials as well as getting a new drug application approval from the FDA.